MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/uefi-check-signature-protocol.md

 > [!NOTE]
 > Some information in this section may apply only to Windows 10 Mobile and certain processor architectures.

-The check signature protocol enables flashing tools to validate the signature on the catalog file in an FFU and verify that the hash of the table of hashes matches the hash specified in the catalog file.
+The check signature protocol enables flashing tools to validate the signature on the catalog file in a Full Flash Update (FFU) and verify that the hash of the table of hashes matches the hash specified in the catalog file.

 > [!NOTE]
-> Information about the structure of FFU files and flashing tools will be provided in a future release of this documentation.
+> Information about the structure of Full Flash Update (FFU) files and flashing tools will be provided in a future release of this documentation.

 ## EFI_CHECKSIG_PROTOCOL